 The Statute of Limitations for Cases Involving Child Injuries

 There might be exceptions to this timeline depending on the circumstances of the case.
-Still, you might not have much time to pursue compensation when you’re worried about your child’s injuries and making sure they are cared for as they heal from the experience.
+Still, you might not have much time to pursue financial compensation when you’re worried about your child’s injuries and making sure they are cared for as they heal from the experience.

 The Long-Term Impact of Child-Related Injuries